An instruction to utilize Knockout JS in Magento 2

-Knockout is a widely-used JavaScript library in the user interface of Magento 2, employing the MVVM (Model-View-View-Model) design pattern.
-It is present on various pages of Magento 2, but primarily on the checkout page.
+Knockout is a widely used JavaScript library in the user interface of Magento 2.
+It employs the MVVM (Model-View-View-Model) design pattern and is present on various pages of Magento 2, but primarily on the checkout page.
 However, integrating Knockout JS into Magento 2 can be somewhat complex.

-The purpose of this article is to explain the basic principles of Knockout JS in Magento 2, focusing on concepts applicable to Magento 2 and presenting how to implement simple logic.
+This article explains the basic principles of Knockout JS in Magento 2, focusing on concepts applicable to Magento 2 and presenting how to implement simple logic.

-Furthermore, the development process facilitated by Knockout JS is incredibly powerful and engaging.
-In short, Magento primarily relies on the data binding concept of Knockout JS, which is used in many crucial components, including the checkout and mini cart.
+Furthermore, Knockout JS’s development process is incredibly powerful and engaging.
+In short, Magento primarily relies on Knockout JS’s data binding concept, which is used in many crucial components, including the checkout and mini cart.

 Why should we use Data Binding in the first place?